-- ► €75,000 in respect of the supply of goods - ► €37,500 in respect of the supply of services
+- €75,000 in respect of the supply of goods - €37,500 in respect of the supply of services

 You may also be obliged to register for VAT if you receive taxable services from abroad or if you are a foreign trader doing business in the State.
-If you are involved in buying or selling goods within the EU you will need more detailed information and should refer to the comprehensive 'Guide to Value Added Tax' which is available from any tax office or visit the revenue website www.revenue.ie.
+If you are involved in buying or selling goods within the EU you will need more detailed information and should refer to the comprehensive 'Guide to Value Added Tax' which is available from any tax office.

-5. How do I register for VAT?
+How do I register for VAT?

-To register for VAT, you must complete Form TR1 for sole-traders / partnerships and TR2 for a limited liability company which can be downloaded directly from the revenue website www.revenue.ie.
+To register for VAT, you must complete Form TR1 for sole-traders/partnerships and TR2 for a limited liability company.

-The Revenue Commissioners published a "Starting a Business" guide and other leaflets, which may be obtained from any tax office or from the Revenue Forms and Leaflets Service at (01) 878 0100.
+The Revenue Commissioners publish a 'Starting a Business' guide and other leaflets, which may be obtained from any tax office or from the Revenue Forms and Leaflets Service at 1890 30 67 06 or 01 70 23 050 or email custform@revenue.ie.
 The most popular forms may also be downloaded from the Revenue website (www.revenue.ie).

-6. How do I register my business name?
+How do I register my business name?